What is probate?

 When is probate needed?

 Probate is needed after someone dies and the rules differ depending on if they had a will or not.
-Any debts, will be paid off and any remaining money, property and belongings need to be dealt with and administered to beneficiaries.
+Any debts, will be paid off from the estate and any remaining money, property and belongings need to be dealt with and administered to beneficiaries.
 You may need to apply for probate.

 Who deals with probate?

-You may need to apply for probate, but this depends on the size of the estate and the kinds of assets within it.
-If the deceased hasn't left a will behind, a Grant of Probate, or Grant of Letters of Administration, will allow you to gain access to the assets of an estate so that you can carry out the administration of the deceased person's estate.
+You may need to apply for probate, but this depends on the size of the estate and the assets within it.
+If the person who has died hasn't left a will behind, a Grant of Probate, or Grant of Letters of Administration, will allow you to gain access to the assets of an estate so that you can carry out the administration of the estate.

 I don't know when probate is needed.
 What should I do?